PranavPratapSingh/Basic-Machine-Learning/README.md

-# Machine Learning At Coding Blocks
+# Machine Learning
+These are all my works i did During the summer school at coding blocks.

 Instructors : @shubham1810